9 FAM 302.5

 9 FAM 302.5-4(D)(1) (U) Waivers for Immigrants

-(U) No waiver is available for immigrants found ineligible under INA 212(a)(3)(A)(ii).
-For immigrants previously found ineligible under INA 212(a)(3)(A)(ii), you must determine if the applicant will engage, even incidentally, in other unlawful activity if permitted to enter the United States as an immigrant.
+(U) No waiver is available for an immigrant found ineligible under INA 212(a)(3)(A)(ii).
+For an immigrant previously found ineligible under INA 212(a)(3)(A)(ii), determine if the applicant will engage, even incidentally, in other unlawful activity if permitted to enter the United States as an immigrant.
 For example, an applicant who intended to reside with their spouse in one state but was found ineligible for a visa because the marriage violated that state’s criminal law, may be able to establish to your satisfaction that they will reside in a different state where the marriage does not violate that state’s law.
 In this example, the applicant would no longer be ineligible under 3A2.

 9 FAM 302.5-4(D)(2) (U) Waivers for Nonimmigrants